-A logical theory is said to be consistent if there are no contradictions with respect to the statements made by the logical theory that describes the logical system (i.e. reality).
+A logical system is said to be consistent if there are no contradictions or inconsistencies with respect to the statements made by the logical system.

-A logical theory can have high to low precision and high to low coverage.
-Precision is a measure of how precisely the information within a logical theory has been represented as contrast to reality of the logical system for the universe of discourse.
-Coverage is a measure of how completely information in a logical theory has been represented relative to the reality of the logical system for a universe of discourse.
+A logical system can have high to low precision and high to low coverage.
+Precision is a measure of how precisely the information within a logical system has been represented as contrast to reality for the universe of discourse.
+Coverage is a measure of how completely information in a logical system has been represented relative to the reality for a universe of discourse.